nmendelow/bootcamp_challenge_10/README.md

 # crypto_investments
-This jupyter notebook will use unsupervised machine learning to find novel ways of aggregating cryptocurrences to acheive better relative performance
+This jupyter notebook will use unsupervised machine learning to find novel ways of aggregating cryptocurrencies to achieve better relative performance

 ---